-I was fortunate enough to earn my place in the traveler's community when I got an internship to travel and pen down my journey.
+I was fortunate enough to earn my place in the traveller's community when I got an internship to travel and pen down my journey.
 It has been nothing less than a dream!
 Oh and trust me, the places I have been to - they hold MAGIC.
-Here is my list of top favorite, most exotic places to visit for you-
+Here is my list of top favourite, most exotic places to visit for you-

 - Amalfi Coast, Italy

 - Lakshadweep Island